weinsteinabi/war_decol/README.md

 ## Exploring War, Decolonization, & Factors of Independence
 Within this repository are the data sources and R script for my project *Exploring War, Decolonization, & Factors of Independence*, the final project of a course in risk modeling for political science.
 All data sources are publically accessible.
 Contact me [here](https://github.com/weinsteinabi#contact-information) to discuss the project further.

+This project was completed December 15th, 2025.
+It was added to this profile June 4th, 2026.

 ## Project Overview
 This project, overseen by Professor Joseph Wright of Pennsylvania State University, was an exploration of the varying roles state-sanctioned violence played on the success of colonial independence movements.
 We asked whether or not war involvement of either the colony or imperial power in some capacity influenced instances of decolonization amongst those colonies.
 To do address this, we utilized a country-year style dataset containing information for 120 countries from 1817 to 1989.
 These years were selected as the bookends for the age of "New Imperialism" and the eras that followed.
 This period is characterized by an exapansion of colonial efforts made by former colonies themselves before gradually giving way to the imperial motives of WWII and the Cold War.